 What to expect

-Boxing studios vary from slick and upscale to gritty and rough around the edges.
+Boxing gyms vary from slick and upscale to gritty and rough around the edges.
 Any type of studio will provide a great workout and the vibe of the studio should match your personal taste.

 Most boxing classes are 60 minutes structured in three “rounds” that include an intense cardio warm-up, boxing with intervals of body weight exercises, and core.
-All three rounds are challenging; a boxing class can burn anywhere from 500 to 1,000 calories per hour.
+All three rounds are challenging; a boxing weight class can burn anywhere from 500 to 1,000 calories per hour.
 The boxing round is typically done with a heavy bag or by shadow boxing, and you won’t actually spar with anyone.

 What to do next